Discover how flood insurance can impact the future sale of your home

-Sharon Power with Silva Realty Group shares her knowledge in this Video about Flood Zones and how not keeping your Flood Insurance can impact a real estate transaction.
+In this video, Sharon Power of Silva Realty Group shares her knowledge about Flood Zones and how not keeping your Flood Insurance could potentially impact a real estate transaction.

 The full transcript can be found below.